How Dehydration Affects Your Body

 While increased water intake is a solution for dehydration in most individuals, it’s important to understand that appropriate water levels may vary for some men and women.
 While age and environment are always a factor, significant changes to the body such as pregnancy, childbirth, and chronic illness may require more or less hydration.
 Those with severe kidney problems may actually need to limit their water intake to keep these organs functioning correctly.

 The color of your urine is a daily sign of your hydration levels that also sheds light on the state of your kidneys.
 Clear or lightly colored urine indicates that your body is well-hydrated.
 A darker coloration may indicate that you are dehydrated.
-A consistent or sudden change in urine color, or urine that is very dark, may be a sign of severe dehydration or another serious health issue.
+A consistent or sudden change in urine color, or urine that is very dark, may indicate a more severe level of dehydration or another serious health issue.
 If your urine color lightens after drinking water, you are maintaining proper hydration.
 If it doesn’t, you should consult a doctor.

 The Effects of Dehydration on the Brain